Erratum to "Higher order scrambled digital nets achieve the optimal rate of the root mean square error for smooth integrands": Introduction

-We consider now a $2$ dimensional example where the integrand is given by $f(x,y) = \frac{y \mathrm{e}^{xy}}{\mathrm{e}-2}$.
-This function was also used in \cite{Owen_annstat2} where the sample points are obtained by scrambling and local antithetic sampling.
+\begin{example} We consider now a two-dimensional example where the integrand is given by $f(x,y) = \frac{y \mathrm{e}^{xy}}{\mathrm{e}-2}$.
+This function was also used in~\cite{Owenannstat2} where the sample points are obtained by scrambling and local antithetic sampling.

 Figure~\ref{fig2} shows again the RMSE for $300$ independent replications.
 The straight lines show the functions $N^{-3/2}$ and $N^{-5/2}$.
 The two dashed lines show the RMSE when $d=1$ (upper dashed line) and when $d=2$ (lower dashed line).
 Figure~\ref{fig2} shows that in each case the RMSE converges approximately with order $N^{-d-1/2}$ (for large enough $N$).